Col-E/recaf-developer-documentation/services/application-scoped-services/decompilemanager.md

   * The current preferred JVM or Android decompiler
   * A provided decompiler
 * Register and unregister additional decompilers
+* Pre-process classes before they are decompiled
+* Post-process output from decompilers

 Using the decompile calls in this manager will schedule the tasks in a shared thread-pool.
 Calling the decompile methods on the `Decompiler` instances directly is a blocking operation.
 If you want to decompile many items it would be best to take advantage of the manager due to the pool usage.